-- 1. A systematic knowledge and understanding of relevant facts, concepts, theories and principles of computer science; - 2.
-An understanding of the key technologies used in mobile and distributed computer systems; - 3.
-Knowledge of emerging trends in computing; - 4.
-An understanding of entrepreneurship in information technology; - 5.
-An awareness of the social, environmental, ethical and regulatory aspects that impinge on the development of computer systems.
+- 1. A knowledge and understanding of concepts, theories and principles of data networks design and implementation; - 2.
+A critical understanding of the key technologies used in secure networking systems; - 3.
+Knowledge of emerging trends in communications networks; - 4.
+An awareness of the social, environmental, ethical and regulatory aspects that impinge on the development of computer networking systems.